AnushaSankaranarayanan/book-tracker-service/README.md

 - Fetch a specific book
 - Delete the book(it is a soft delete - meaning the Front End would call the Update endpoint with active="false")
 - List Genres and the books associated with each genre
+- Export the books and attaches the yaml file to the response

 ## Structure
 The structure of the project is following the architecture proposed by Robert C. Martin - [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)